 The biggest draw of React Native for a web-focused team is that it's just JavaScript and TypeScript.
 The components, hooks, and state management our team writes every day carry over without much friction.
-The platform is new but the mental model isn't, so web developers tend to ramp up on mobile quickly.
+TThe platform changes, but many of the underlying development patterns remain familiar, so web developers tend to ramp up on mobile quickly.

 That familiarity carries into the tooling.
 Expo Router gives you file-based routing on mobile.
 If you've worked with Next.js or Nuxt, it's the same idea: your file structure defines your navigation.
 Create a file, get a screen.